Presenting at Interview

-Interviews can be nerve-wracking enough.
-Whether it’s a Skype interview, face-to-face meeting or interview presentation.
+Interviews can be nerve-wracking enough, whether it’s a video interview or face-to-face meeting.
 A lot of candidates are often asked to produce and deliver a presentation.
 It is usually required as one of the last stages in the interview process.
 If clear communication and presenting are part of the job role, there is a strong chance that you may be asked to prepare an interview presentation.

 If you must take part in an interview presentation, this is a good thing!
 Why are you being asked to deliver a presentation?
 It shows you can communicate, are organised and diligent, and demonstrates your commitment to the role.